Joseph N'Do

-Joseph Cyrille N'Do (born 28 April 1976) is a Cameroonian former professional footballer who played as an attacking midfielder or forward.
-He made 21 appearances for the Cameroon national team scoring twice.
+Joseph Cyrille Ndo (born 28 April 1976) is a Cameroonian former professional footballer who played as an attacking midfielder or forward.
+He made 21 appearances for the Cameroon national team, scoring twice.

 Club career

 Cameroon

-An attacking central midfielder, N'Do began his career in 1995 with Canon Yaoundé before moving to Coton Sport FC de Garoua in 1997.
+An attacking central midfielder, Ndo began his career in 1995 with Canon Yaoundé before moving to Coton Sport FC de Garoua in 1997.
 He won the 1998 Elite One league title with Coton Sport before leaving Africa for European football.

 Switzerland and France

 N'Do's first European club was Swiss side Neuchâtel Xamax.
 He spent the 1998–99 season with Xamax, with the club finishing sixth.

 He then joined Racing Club Strasbourg and spent the 1999–2000 and 2000–01 seasons with the club.
 The club won the 2000–01 Coupe de France but were also relegated to Ligue 2 that same season.
 N'Do then moved to Saudi Arabia.

 Asia

-After a season with Saudi Arabian club Al-Khaleej, N'Do moved to Chinese club Chengdu Blades, based in Sichuan province, finishing sixth out of 14 teams in the division in his only season.
+After a season with Saudi Arabian club Al-Khaleej, N'Do moved to Chinese club Chengdu Blades, finishing sixth in his only season.